 Examples

-Copy-ready contracts for common repo shapes, setup surfaces, adapter ownership, and workspace layouts.
+Validated, current contract patterns for common repo shapes, execution topology, adapter ownership, and workspace layouts.

 Copy with intent